 Green Tea 2023

-A high end green tea with very pale green leaves, rich in nutrients with unusually high levels of amino acids.
-The one bud and one leaf pluckings from the earliest spring harvest have a mild smooth flavor and complex floral aroma.
+A high-end green tea with very pale green leaves, rich in nutrients with unusually high levels of amino acids.
+The one bud and one leaf pluckings from the early spring harvest have a mild smooth flavor and complex floral aroma.

 - Tea Origin